Nutcracker Ballet Youth Auditions Seattle

 Prior to the audition, parents and dancers should carefully read through the information on the FAQ for Students page on the Nutcracker!
 Magical Christmas Ballet's website, as it has helpful information about rehearsal policies, costume information, and performance FAQ's.

 Nutcracker!
-Magical Christmas Ballet's audition director on:
+Magical Christmas Ballet's audition director:

-• Friday, September 6th, after auditions until 9:00pm at ADI Shoreline.
+- Immediately after auditions until 9:00pm at ADI Shoreline.
 Not all roles will be required to stay.

-• *Updated 8/30: Saturday, September 7th, 10:00am-5:00pm at ADI Shoreline.
-The remaining roles will rehearse sometime between 10:00am-5:00pm but not for the entire time.
+- The day after auditions the remaining roles will rehearse sometime between 10:00am-5:00pm but not for the entire time.

-• Ongoing with ADI staff every weekend from September 21st through November 16th.
+- Ongoing with ADI staff every weekend from September through November.

-There is a casting fee of $50.00 that will be paid to Nutcracker!
-Magical Christmas Ballet when registering for auditions, and a $200 rehearsal fee that will be paid to American Dance Institute if cast.
+- There is a casting fee of $50.00 that will be paid to Nutcracker!
+Magical Christmas Ballet when registering for auditions.

 Limited scholarships are available.
 Please inquire in the office: at (206-783-0755).